 Are you interested in more kid’s activities, arts & crafts, and science experiments?
 Subscribe to our newsletter now and never miss an update!
 Click here

-But let’s take a look now at this simple, long-lasting, fun STEM experiment.
+But let’s take a look now at this simple, long-lasting, fun dancing grapes experiment.

 Here is what you will need to make grapes dance: